 8. Not Having Proper Analytics Installed

 Not having analytics installed for your website means you are missing out on the valuable insights of your strengths and weaknesses.
 Analytics allow you to quantify the effects of making a change to your marketing strategy, and that’s invaluable to the process of improving and optimizing online marketing campaigns.
-Tracking code allows you to monitor your site’s performance by analyzing how your visitors interact with your site, giving you insight into their behavior, and also helps you to optimize conversions.
+You can even watch your visitors’ screen recordings with this free plugin to monitor your site’s performance by analyzing how your visitors interact with your site, giving you insight into their behavior, and also helps you to optimize conversions.

 9. Cluttered and crowded look